Positive scalar curvature, higher rho invariants and localization algebras: Introduction

 in the above commutative diagram can be naturally identified with the Baum-Connes assembly map (cf. \cite{BCH94}).
 In principle, the higher rho invariant could provide nontrivial secondary invariants that do not lie in the image of the Baum-Connes assembly map.

 The paper is organized as follows.
 In Section $\ref{sec:pre}$, we recall the definitions of various basic concepts that will be used later in the paper.
-In Section $\ref{sec:mbpsc}$, we carry out a detailed construction for the higher index class of the Dirac operator on a manifold whose boundary equipped with a positive scalar curvature metric.
+In Section $\ref{sec:mbpsc}$, we carry out a detailed construction of the higher index class of the Dirac operator on a manifold whose boundary is equipped with a positive scalar curvature metric.
 In Section $\ref{sec:main}$, we prove the main theorem of the paper.
-In Section $\ref{sec:stolz}$, we apply our main theorem to map the Stolz's positive scalar curvature exact sequence to a long exact sequence involving the $K$-theory of localization algebras.
+In Section $\ref{sec:stolz}$, we apply our main theorem to map the Stolz' positive scalar curvature exact sequence to a long exact sequence involving the $K$-theory of localization algebras.
 In Section $\ref{sec:coin}$, we show that the $K$-theoretic long exact sequence used in Section $\ref{sec:stolz}$ is canonically isomorphic to the long exact sequence of Higson and Roe.
-In particular, the explicit construction shows that the definition of the higher rho invairiant in our paper is naturally identical to that of Piazza and Schick \cite[Section 1.2]{Piazza:2012fk}.
+In particular, the explicit construction shows that the definition of the higher rho invariant in our paper is naturally identical to that of Higson and Roe.

 \textbf{Acknowledgements.} We wish to thank Thomas Schick for bringing the main question of the paper to our attention and for sharing with us a draft of his joint paper with Paolo Piazza \cite{Piazza:2012fk}.
 We would also like to thank both Herv\'{e} Oyono-Oyono and Thomas Schick for useful comments and suggestions.